suhasagg/Koolstarknetjunotutorials/README.md

 starknet_pendingTransactions - Returns the transactions in the transaction pool, recognized by this sequencer.

-starknet_syncing - Returns an object about the sync status, or false if the node is not synching.
+starknet_syncing - Returns an object about the sync status, or false if the node is not syncing.